 - Open Source.
 CS Principles: Big Ideas in Programming.
 Runestone Academy.

 - Parsons, June.
-New Perspectives on Computer Science 2018: Comprehensive.
+New Perspectives Computer Concepts Comprehensive.
 National Geographic/Cengage Learning.

 - Schneider, Michael G., and Judith Gersting.
 Invitation to Computer Science.
 National Geographic/Cengage Learning.